lotusnprod/lotus-manuscript/manuscript.md

 #### Data Retrieval

 LOTUS data can be queried and retrieved either directly in Wikidata or on LNPN, both of which have distinct advantages.
-While Wikidata offers modularity at the cost of potentially complex access to the data, LNPN has a graphical user interface with capabilities of drawing chemical structures, simplified structural or biological filtering and advanced chemical descriptors, albeit with a more rigid structure.
+While Wikidata offers flexible and powerful queries capacities at the cost of potential complexity, LNPN has a graphical user interface with capabilities of drawing chemical structures, simplified structural or biological filtering and advanced chemical descriptors, albeit with a more rigid structure.
 For bulk download, a frozen version of LOTUS data (timestamp of 2021-12-20) is also available at [https://doi.org/10.5281/zenodo.5794106](https://doi.org/10.5281/zenodo.5794106) [@doi:10.5281/zenodo.5794106].
-More refined approaches to the direct interrogation of the up-to-date LOTUS data both in Wikidata and LNPN are detailed in the following.
+More refined approaches to the direct interrogation of the up-to-date LOTUS data both in Wikidata and LNPN are detailed hereafter.

 ##### Wikidata